 Abstract

 Background: In this paper we present the AlphaPart R package, an open-source software that implements a method for partitioning breeding values and genetic trends to identify sources of genetic gain.
 Breeding programmes improve populations for a set of traits, which can be measured with a genetic trend calculated from averaged year of birth estimated breeding values of selection candidates.
 While sources of the overall genetic gain are generally known, their realised contributions are hard to quantify in complex breeding programmes.
-The aim of this paper is to present the AlphaPart R package and demonstrate it with a simulated pig breeding example.
+The aim of this paper is to present the AlphaPart R package and demonstrate it with a simulated stylized multi-tier breeding example, usually applied in poultry and pig breeding.

 Results: The package includes the main partitioning function AlphaPart, that partitions the breeding values and genetic trends by analyst defined paths, and a set of functions for handling data and results.
 The package is freely available from CRAN repository at http://CRAN.R-project.org/package=AlphaPart.
-We demonstrate the use of the package by examining the genetic gain in a pig breeding example, in which the multiplier achieved higher breeding values than the nucleus for traits measured and selected in the multiplier.
-The partitioning analysis revealed that these higher values depended on the accuracy and intensity of selection in the multiplier and the extent of gene flow from the nucleus.
-For traits measured only in the nucleus, the multiplier achieved comparable or smaller genetic gain than the nucleus depending on the amount of gene flow.
+We demonstrate the use of the package by examining the sources of genetic gain in a stylized multi-tier breeding programme We partitioned the nucleus and multiplier genetic gain by tier-gender variable.
+For traits measured and selected in the multiplier, the multiplier selection generated additional source of genetic gain causing higher genetic gain in the multiplier compared to nucleus.
+The increase depended on the accuracy and intensity of selection in the multiplier and the extent of gene flow from the nucleus.
+For traits measured only in the nucleus, the multiplier selection did not contribute to the genetic gain.
+The multiplier therefore had comparable or smaller genetic gain than the nucleus depending on the amount of gene flow from the nucleus.

 Conclusions: AlphaPart implements a method for partitioning breeding values and genetic trends and provides a useful tool for quantifying the sources of genetic gain in breeding programmes.
-The use of AlphaPart will help breeders to better understand or improve their breeding programmes.
+The use of AlphaPart will help breeders to improve genetic gain through a better understanding of the key selection points that are driving gains in each trait.

-Keywords: genetic trend, partition, Mendelian sampling term, R package, pig breeding
+Keywords: genetic trend, partition, Mendelian sampling term, R package, multi-tier breeding

 Background

-In this paper we present the AlphaPart R package that implements a method for partitioning breeding values and genetic trends, and demonstrate it with a pig breeding example.
-Breeding programmes improve populations for a set of traits by selecting and intermating genetically superior individuals.
+In this paper we present the AlphaPart R package that implements a method for partitioning breeding values and genetic trends,.
+Wedemonstrate the package with a stylized multi-tier breeding example usually applied in poultry and pig breeding.
+Breeding programmes improve populations for a set of traits by selecting and mating genetically superior individuals.
 Population improvement can be measured with a genetic trend calculated from averaged year of birth estimated breeding values of selection candidates [1,2].

+Partitioning method

 While sources of the overall genetic gain are generally known, their realised contributions are hard to quantify in complex breeding programmes.
 García-Cortés et al. [3] proposed a method for such analysis.
-First, the method partitions breeding values into parent average and Mendelian sampling terms [4], and allocates the terms to analyst-defined “paths” (males, females, tested sires, etc.).
-Next, it summarizes path specific terms to quantify path contributions to the overall genetic trend.
+For completeness of the manuscript we briefly summarize the method below.

+The infinitesimal model assumes that the breeding values follow a normal distribution with mean zero and variance Aσ2a, where A is the pedigree relationship matrix and σ2a is the genetic variance for the trait in the founder population.
+We can partition non-founders’ breeding value a into parent average (0.5asire + 0.5adam) and Mendelian sampling term (w) [4], which arises from independent segregation and recombination of parental chromosomes.
+For founders we have no parental information, hence we assign their breeding value completely to Mendelian sampling term.